paritytech/asset-transfer-api/README.md

 ### **Requirements**:

-**Zombienet Binary**: You can download the appropriate binary from the zombienet repositor [here](https://github.com/paritytech/zombienet/releases).
+**Zombienet Binary**: You can download the appropriate binary from the zombienet repository [here](https://github.com/paritytech/zombienet/releases).
 Ensure that it is in the root of this directory.
 Note: For macos users if permission is denied to run the binary you can `chmod 755 <file_name>` to allow permissions.

 **Test Network Binaries**: You will need the following binaries depending on whether you want to run a small or medium network:

-- polkadot: You can find the the releases [here](https://github.com/paritytech/polkadot/releases).
+- polkadot: You can find the releases [here](https://github.com/paritytech/polkadot-sdk/releases).
 (Needed for small, or medium network)
 - trappist-collator: This binary is compiled along with polkadot above.
 You can find it [here](https://github.com/paritytech/trappist).
 (Needed for medium network)
-- polkadot-parachain (ie: cumulus): You can find the releases [here](https://github.com/paritytech/cumulus/releases).
+- polkadot-parachain (ie: cumulus): You can find the releases [here](https://github.com/paritytech/polkadot-sdk/releases).
 (Needed for small, or medium network)

 NOTES:

-- When it comes to picking a version for both `cumulus` and and `polkadot` ensure they are the same.
+- When it comes to picking a version for both `cumulus` and `polkadot` ensure they are the same.
 Cumulus will have an extra 0 at the end though.
 Ex: v0.9.37 (polkadot) -> v0.9.370 (cumulus)

 - You can retrieve the binaries via the release, or by compiling yourself.
 It's recommended to compile it yourself.